 Frankfort, KY 40618-0006

 Kentucky Department of Revenue

 e-Filing: Submit Your Kentucky Tax Return Online

-You can save time and money by electronically filing your Kentucky income tax directly with the Department of Revenue .
+You can save time and money by electronically filing your Kentucky income tax directly with the .
 Benefits of e-Filing your Kentucky tax return include instant submission, error checking, and faster refund response times.
 Most tax preparers can electronically file your return for you, or you can do it yourself using free or paid income tax software, like the examples listed below.

 Kentucky supports both electronic filing and payments by phone.
 Free income tax efiling is available for may taxpayers through the Kentucky Free File Alliance, although some revenue restrictions do apply.
 Several programs offer free state and federal eFiling for individuals with an Adjusted Gross Income of under $31,000, or $57,000 or less for active military personnel.
 The Kentucky eFile system can handle all end-of-the-year tax return forms, but estimated tax returns must still be filed by mail.Benefits of eFiling Your Kentucky Return

 Kentucky encourages all taxpayers to eFile their state taxes as it reduces paperwork on both sides and streamlines the tax collection process.
 To encourage more citizens to take advantage of eFile, Kentucky offers expedited refund processing for eFiled returns.How long will my Kentucky income tax return take to arrive?